-In 2010, Poland staged a baffling performance with back up singers taking bites out of apples and a staged rape and murder of one of the backing singers.
+In 2010, Poland staged a baffling performance that featured a staged rape and murder of one of the backing singers.
 Viewers were not in love with this fairytale, and Poland failed to qualify for the Final.

 “Woki Mit Deim Popo” by Trackshittaz

 Hip hop has not traditionally done well at Eurovision, but Austria did itself no favors by holding onto the glow-in-the-dark bit that was so effective during the national final.
 When Trackshittaz found out they could never get the Crystal Hall dark enough to pull off the original routine, they should have re-staged it rather than go for the tacky sewn-on lights in the performance.
-The cheapness of it all destroyed the admittedly slim chance of a butt-shaking performance in the Final.
-We love us some Trackshittaz, but even they made jokes about flopping at Eurovision.
+The cheapness of it all destroyed the admittedly slim chance of a butt-shaking performance in the Grand Final.
+Not surprisingly, they had some fun making light of flopping at Eurovision.

 “Shine” by De Toppers

 In the Netherlands, De Toppers are big business.
 While they can sell out Amsterdam Arena, their native appeal did not extend to the rest of the continent.
 The Guardian described them as “a boy band crossed with the cast of The Last of the Summer Wine.”
 Despite “Shine” having lyrics that put the pain in painfully earnest, the song was staged to amp up the camp level.
-They went with a more club-oriented mix than they had used in their video (their glorious, cheesy, delightful video), and the whole thing came off as tired and tacky.
-Netherlands did not qualify.
+They used tacky strap-on lights to replicate the underwhelming special effects of their video (their glorious, cheesy, delightful video).
+The whole thing came off as tired and tacky, and the Netherlands did not qualify.

 “Walk Along” by Trijntje Oosterhuis

-How can a song written by a successful former Eurovision entrant, staged by a team that achieved top 10 finishes for two years running, and performed by a preeminent Dutch singer go so awry?
+How can a song written by a successful former Eurovision entrant and performed by a preeminent Dutch singer go so awry?
 Perhaps Anouk’s song “Walk Along” wasn’t the best fit for Trijntje, but the trouble really started during rehearsals.
-The press room proclaimed after the very first rehearsal that Trijntje would win the Barbara Dex award for worst dressed performer (and indeed she did).
+The press room proclaimed after the very first rehearsal that Trijntje would win the Barbara Dex award for worst dressed performer.
 Even though she was trying out an array of outfits in rehearsals, she and the rest of the Netherlands delegation seemed to be rattled by the bad press.
 The staging made matters worse.
 The first image was an uncomfortably long close-up on Trijntje’s veiled eyes.
 Later there was a blacklight effect so subtle that if you blinked you would miss it.
 The package never came together for the Dutch in Vienna, and the team knew it.
 Trijntje gave a subdued, resigned performance of “Walk Along” and was eliminated at the end of the first Semi.